pvhsl/pvhsl/README.md

 # 👋 Hi, I’m Preston | @pvhsl

 I'm a Digital Forensics undergrad.
 My journey began with Lua, then Python for web development, and deepening my skills in Java.
-I want to learn penetration testing and find and report vulnerabilites over time.

 My future goals are into network security and digital forensics analysis

-**Future Langauges**

-- Python (for automation and network development)

 When I’m not coding, I’m exploring the world through my camera, it is my way to find peace and inspiration in nature.